 Founded in 1833, the Society of St. Vincent de Paul, a non-profit organization, serves local individuals in need on a person-to-person level.

 Founded in 1833 by Frederic Ozanam, a French college student, the Society of St. Vincent de Paul serves local individuals in need on a person-to-person level.
 The Society is operated primarily by volunteers, organized in regional Councils around the world.
-The Council of Pittsburgh was formed in Pittsburgh in 1852.
-Today there are more than 100 Conferences within the Diocese of Pittsburgh with more than 1,300 members.
+The Council of Pittsburgh was formed in 1852 and covers six counties in Southwestern Pennsylvania – Allegheny, Butler, Beaver, Greene, Lawrence, and Washington.